lorddaffy/AWS-Boto-in-Python/README.md

 ```
 _________________________________

+### Sending Messages

-- streets_v_count=150
+- potholes=150
 - If there are over 100 potholes, send a message with the current backlog count.
-- Create the email subject to also include the current backlog counit.
+- Create the email subject to also include the current backlog count.
 - Publish message to the streets_critical Topic ARN.
 ```
 import boto3